 16. Paseo del Bosque Trail

-Of the numerous hiking trails around the Albuquerque area, perhaps the most popular is the Paseo del Bosque.
+Among the numerous hiking trails around the Albuquerque area, the Paseo del Bosque is perhaps the most popular.
 This 16-mile multi-use trail runs north to south through the Rio Grande Valley State Park, along the banks of the river, and through the entirety of the city.

-The main trail is paved and great for biking, running, horseback riding, or simply walking along the river.
-You can expect a reasonable amount of cover from the hot New Mexico sun, as the trail runs mostly through cottonwood forest.
+The main trail is paved and great for biking, running, horseback riding, or walking along the river.
+You can expect reasonable cover from the hot New Mexico sun, as the trail runs mostly through cottonwood forest.

 17. Maxwell Museum of Anthropology